 Sarov was once known for hosting some of the holiest places of the Russian Orthodox Church.
 Today, the town is one of the biggest Russian centers for nuclear research.
 In the 1920s all monasteries were closed and the monks were executed.
 Since 1923, these same monastery buildings were used as factories for producing rockets.
 Sarov is surrounded by a double-barbed electric fence and military patrols the town all the time.
 Foreigners and even Russians aren’t allowed to enter the town without a permit.
 However, even if you get one, you have to surrender your passports, phone, and cameras before entering.

 1. Znamensk (Kapustin Yar-1)

 Znamensk was founded in 1948 as a missile test range facility, under the name of Kapustin Yar.
 Multiple launches of test rockets and satellites were carried out at the site throughout the years.
 Eventually, Kapustin Yar became a cosmodrome in 1966 and like the other cities on this list, it wasn’t shown on the map until the 1990s.
-There are many things that make Znamensk the most mysterious cities in Russia and one of them is a UFO crashing that happened in the 1950s.
+There are many things that make Znamensk the most mysterious city in Russia and one of them is a UFO crashing that happened in the 1950s.
 Some even argue this incident allowed the Russians to design Sputnik and achieve an early lead in the Space Race.